Zeppler7/TimeSeries/README.md

 # TimeSeries
-Time Series Analysis done using AlphaVantage, for the pupose of a project assigned by AlgBulls
+Time Series Analysis done using AlphaVantage, for the pupose of a project assigned by AlgoBulls